Panagiota Chatzicharistou

-Panagiota Chatzicharistou (born 14 November 2000) is a Greek footballer currently playing as a goalkeeper for Panathinaikos in the Greek A Division and the Greek national team.
+Panagiota Chatzicharistou (born 14 November 2000) is a Greek footballer currently playing as a goalkeeper for Odysseas Moschatou in the Greek A Division and the Greek national team.

 Club career

 Panserraiki

 Chatzicharistou started her career in her hometown club Panserraiki which played in the Greek second division.
 In the 2014/15 season, they were relegated to the third tier from which they bounced back in 2015/16 after an undefeated season.

 Amazones Dramas

 In 2017, she joined Amazones Dramas in the Greek A Division where she stayed for one season before the club was dissolved in 2018.

 PAOK

 In 2019, she joined Greek champions PAOK.
 They went on to have a perfect season and they were awarded the title after the second half of the season was cancelled due to the COVID-19 pandemic.

 Lokomotiv Plovdiv

 In 2020, she moved to Bulgarian club Lokomotiv Plovdiv and she helped them finish second in the league.